Photo: Roberto Caruso, Paint Colour: Poolside Blue 2048-40 by Benjamin Moore

 We all know about the amazing nutritional and immunity-boosting benefits of breastmilk for feeding babies, but what about other surprising practical uses?
-There are some astonishing applications to treat everything from mom's sore nipples to baby’s goopy eyes.
+There are some astonishing applications to treat everything from mom's sore nipples to home cold remedies and baby’s goopy eyes.

 “It’s an incredible, astounding bodily fluid," says board-certified lactation consultant Shery Leeder.
 “If in doubt, try it, because it’s not going to hurt, and you might actually stumble upon something that is actually quite helpful.”

 Here’s a rundown of the most popular and unexpected ways to use breastmilk.